This post may contain affiliate links. Please see my disclosure policy for details.

 Unlike the neighbouring Pont-y-Pair bridge that sits in the centre of the village, Sappers Suspension Bridge is a little ‘newer’.
-In fact, it was built around two centuries later in 1930!
+In fact, it was built two centuries later in 1930!

 You see, before 1917, the locals of Betws-y-Coed could only access the village from this side of the Conwy River by traversing some rather inconvenient stepping stones.
-Today, you can see these by the golf course.
+Today, you can see these on the golf course.

 Around this time, an army camp was established in this area of Betws-y-Coed in World War I. So, it certainly wouldn’t do for soldiers to have to hop over stepping stones all the time!

 As a solution, a wooden bridge was installed over the River Conwy here in 1917 by “Sappers” or royal combat engineers.
-This was to provide access for the army base.
+This was to provide access to the army base.
 But, the villagers also celebrated as they finally had a way to avoid the stones.

 However, around a decade later, it was clear that a more sustainable option was needed.

-Sure enough, in the1930s a new iron suspension bridge was built by some engineers of Westminster.
+Sure enough, in the 1930s a new iron suspension bridge was built by some engineers of Westminster.
 The name on the bridge reads David Rowell & Co Ltd.

 Unfortunately, on further research, their company was liquidated in the 1970s but they built many iron suspensions in the country.
 Notably, in Foy and Queen’s Park in Chester.
 But, their bridge legacy even stretches to the likes of the Falkland Islands overseas!